 Shaped like a fancy copper soup kettle, the Kitchen Chaos playset is Remy’s world.
 The 11” tall pot opens up to show three rooms in a kitchen.
 Sewer Splashdown is shaped like a trashcan.
 It opens up to show a sewer environment.
 This set is also 11” tall.

-Shipped to retailers in 2-pack cases, these playsets can be used separately, but of course if you want even one, you’ll just have to get both.
+Shipped to retailers in 2-pack cases, these playsets can be used separately, but of course, if you want even one, you’ll just have to get both.
 Only some assembly is required.
 Opening up the sets, you’ll find a number of small parts.
-This is a consideration if your child tends to loose small parts.
+This is a consideration if your child tends to lose small parts.